What Starlink actually costs.

 per month

-Mobile use within your country.
+Mobile use within one continent.
 RVers, vans, off-grid.

 Roam (Global)